Starting a Bee Garden

 Bees, for some reason, also like water, so maybe you can put in your yard a little water close to your flowers so the bees will have something to drink, so to speak, after they finish visiting your garden.

 Starting a bee garden is a good idea on many fronts.
 They help pollinate your flowers, which means your flowers and plants will continue to be friendly and healthy.
-You are also providing a service and haven for them to enjoy, but most importantly, you are helping the environment, which is probably the most important thing of all.
+You are also providing a service and haven for them to enjoy, but most importantly, you are helping the environment, which is probably the most important thing.
 We need bees, and they need us too.